 How to Apply?

-Please also note that the letter of invitation from the host institution is strongly preferred.
+Please note that the letter of invitation from the host institution is required.

 NOTE: July is traditionally a summer vacation month in Finland and responses to inquiries be delayed.
 Applicants are advised to contact the Finnish host institution well ahead, preferably at least 3 months prior to the application deadline, of time to solicit an invitation letter for their application.